AndrewJBateman/pean-stack-api-display/README.md

 ### Backend

 * During dev PostgreSQL needs to be installed and running - I started it from my Windows 10 PostgreSQL 12 dropdown option 'SQL shell (psql)' or from the Node.js command prompt
-* Data for metals stored in a Postgres database then displayed on the frontend using Express.js
+* Data for Google Charts data page stored in a Postgres database then displayed on the frontend using Express.js
-* Postman used to test the backend

 ### Frontend